Introduction (for those new to this website):

 Originally posted: October 14, 2017

-When tested with an XRF instrument the Dr. Brown brand glass baby bottle pictured here (along with the related components also pictured) all tested negative (non-detect/ND) for Lead (with in the limits of detection of XRF technology testing in consumer goods mode.)
-However two components (the glass bottle and the silicone nipple) did test positive for trace levels of Cadmium (considered safe by all current standards).
-When a toxicant is positive at a “trace” level, that means it a very low level (generally considered insignificant) that is a contaminant of the product components and is not generally likely to be an added ingredient or feature of a product given the levels found.
+When tested with an XRF instrument the Dr. Brown brand glass baby bottle pictured here (along with the related components also pictured) all tested negative (non-detect/ND) for Lead (within the limits of detection of XRF technology testing in consumer goods mode).
+However, two components (the glass bottle and the silicone nipple) did test positive for trace levels of Cadmium (considered safe by all current standards).
+When a toxicant is positive at a “trace” level, that means it is a very low level (generally considered insignificant) and considered a contaminant of the product components, meaning it’s not generally likely to be an added ingredient or feature of a product given the levels found.

 - Cadmium Readings:

 Important points to note:

 - All other components were Non-Detect for Cadmium.